Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 1. Lecturer

-• Lecturers are selected by the department chair in consultation with the Faculty Personnel Council and the Provost.
+• Lecturers are selected by the department chair in consultation with the Faculty Personnel Committee and the Vice President for Academic Affairs and Provost.
 Lecturers are hired to teach specific courses for a fixed term.
 The position does not lead to or count toward tenure, or lead to promotion to the regular academic ranks.
-Selection of lecturers should be consistent with the academic standards of Centenary College.

 • Shall hold at least a master’s degree from a recognized graduate school with concentration in the appropriate subject area.
 In exceptional cases, a bachelor’s degree and notable accomplishments in the creative arts or the business community may substitute for the higher academic degree.